-For those facing financial issues, there are relief options available from banks, lenders and the federal government.
+For some U.S. workers the pandemic dragging on means continued financial uncertainty.
+For those struggling to keep up with their debt, there are relief options available from banks, lenders and the federal government.
 If you can’t pay your loans or soon won’t be able to, one of these programs may be able to help.

 Federal student loans